Dadangdut33/Screen-Translate/readme.md

 # Disclaimer

 This is a free open source software, you can use it for any purpose.
 However, I am not responsible for any damage caused by this software.
 Use it at your own risk. **(It won't create any damage though don't worry)**.
 This is also non profit, I gain no money from creating this.

+# Other

+Check out my other similar project called [Speech Translate](https://github.com/Dadangdut33/Speech-Translate/).
+This one is a real time speech transcription and translation app made possible using whisper model from openAI.